-Reasons for becoming a Los Angeles conservator can vary in each case.
+Reasons for becoming a conservator vary in each case but are more complex in Los Angeles and require further considerations.
 Sometimes, our clients want to protect an elder from financial abuse.
 Other times, an elder can no longer physically care for himself and family members realize that there is no power of attorney in place.

-Getting Help When You Want to Become a Conservator in Los Angeles
+Getting Help and How to Become a Conservator in Los Angeles

 Getting paid requires a petition for compensation in conservatorships.
 Fees sometimes become contested, and the courts often question the fee request by the conservator.

 If you want guidance about conservatorships in Los Angeles County, call Mina Sirkin, conservatorship attorney for effective advice.
 Call 818.340.4479.